mryvlin/mrudoku/README.md

   shows a corresponding warning).
 This is irrelevant for web builds.
 - **Puzzle generation on web**: `compute()` doesn't use a real OS thread on Flutter Web (web isolates/workers are limited), but instead runs asynchronously on the same thread.
-This is a bigger deal for Samurai than it was for classic puzzles alone: its much larger shared constraint system makes every uniqueness check costlier, and generation time can spike non-linearly below a clue-count threshold found empirically during development (up to ~90s on some seeds even after a solver search upgrade) - `Difficulty.clueCountFor` keeps Samurai's targets a comfortable margin above that cliff.
-Twin's much smaller shared constraint system hasn't shown the same cliff down to far lower clue counts.
+This is a bigger deal for the larger multi-grid layouts than it was for classic puzzles alone: a bigger shared constraint system makes every uniqueness check costlier, and generation time can spike non-linearly below a clue-count threshold found empirically during development - up to ~90s on some Samurai seeds even after a solver search upgrade. `Difficulty.clueCountFor` keeps each layout's targets a comfortable margin above its own cliff: found around 110-115 clues for Samurai (369 active cells), around 171 for Gattai-8 (576 active cells, the largest layout), and somewhere below 85 for Sohei (288 active cells; a run at 75 didn't finish in testing).
+Twin's much smaller shared constraint system (153 active cells) hasn't shown the same cliff down to far lower clue counts.
 None of this is true multithreading like on Android, so a slow generation still runs on the same thread as the UI, just without blocking it noticeably in practice.
 - **Difficulty rating**: The hint engine implements a substantial set of solving techniques (Naked/Hidden Single through Swordfish and XY-Wing; see Features above), and Easy/Medium/Hard puzzles are always solvable using